doggoley/qnd-blog/README.md

 Simply run *"qndblog.sh"* which will prompt you with some basic info about creating a blog post such as the title, date and whether or not you want to include images within your post.

-<h4>To include an image input the link to the image hosted on your website (e.g. http://doggoli.mooo.com/blog/images/1.jpg), or if your running the script locally you can simply input the path to the images that you want to include.
+<h4>To include an image input the link to the image hosted on your website (e.g. http://doggoli.mooo.com/blog/images/git.png), or if you're running the script locally you can simply input the path to the images that you want to include.
 You can include multiple images by separating them with spaces</h4>

 ```
 andrija@leliel:~$ ./qndblog.sh